Neelanshi1998/instagram-app1/README.md

 - **Name**: Required, 2-100 characters
 - **Description**: Required, 5-500 characters
 - **Price**: Required, minimum 0.01

+### Controller
+- control the endpoint
+### Models
+- represent data as entity and relationship among them.
+### View
+- receive data from controller and show with frontend.

 ## 🧪 Testing the API